AWE EXPO 2019, Part 3 – The Televisions

 TV stands and mounts brand Sanus demonstrated its newest brackets and 19” AV rack cabinet solutions.
 The Sanus Black Series is a dedicated range of large-screen TV mounts for integrators and is available through AWE.

-The final part of my AWE Expo review will provide feedback from manufacturers, retailers, integrators, and the man himself – Stuart Tickle.
+Read the final part of my AWE Expo review, providing feedback from manufacturers, retailers, integrators, and the man himself – Stuart Tickle.